algolia/instantsearch/docs/README.md

 ## Setup a new Vue project

-Let's first bootstrap a new Vue project with the [official CLI tool](https://vuejs.org/v2/guide/installation.html#CLI).
+You can bootstrap a new Vue project with the [official CLI tool](https://vuejs.org/v2/guide/installation.html#CLI).

 ```sh
 npm install --global vue-cli
 ```

-Now let's kick off our demo with the `webpack-simple` template:
+Now kick off your demo with the `webpack-simple` template:

 ```sh
 vue init webpack-simple
 ```

-Now Finally, let's install the npm dependencies:
+Finally, you should install the npm dependencies:

 ```sh
 npm install